DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fee-and-maintenance-loans.md

 You may also be eligible for a tax-free bursary or scholarship, depending on the subject you're training to teach.

 You do not have to pay a bursary or scholarship back.
-You can get a bursary or scholarship as well as any tuition fee loans and maintenance loans.
+You can get a bursary or scholarship as well as any tuition fee loan and maintenance loan.

 Find out if you're eligible for a [bursary or scholarship](/funding-and-support/scholarships-and-bursaries).